NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 When a machine reboots or a terminal session drops, the agent loses its working state.
 You can restart it, but it starts cold, with no memory of what it completed or what decisions it made in prior runs.
 At scale, operators spend more time re-establishing context than the agents spend executing.

 These are infrastructure problems rather than model problems.
-OpenClaw gives you a capable runtime, but it does not provide coordination across agents, budget controls, or reliable session continuity across runs.
+OpenClaw gives you a capable gateway and agent runtime, but coordination, budgeting, and cross-agent operating discipline usually need to be designed around it rather than assumed from the runtime alone.
 That's the layer Paperclip adds.

 What Paperclip Adds on Top of OpenClaw